Starz Encore: Starz Encore HD

 Starz Encore HD is a high definition simulcast feed of Starz Encore that broadcasts in the 1080i resolution format.
-The main Encore channel originally launched its HD simulcast feed on March 22, 2003; it was shut down after the channel's March 2005 rebrand.
+The main Encore channel originally launched its HD simulcast feed on March 22, 2004; it was shut down after the channel's March 2005 rebrand.
 The current incarnation of the HD simulcast feed was launched in July 2008.
 The main Encore HD simulcast is currently carried nationally by all major cable and satellite providers.
 Encore Action and Encore Drama (now Starz Encore Black) began broadcasting in high definition on August 1, 2011, while Encore Classic and Encore Suspense began their own HD simulcasts on December 2, 2013.
 It is currently unknown if or when Encore Westerns, Encore Family, and Encore Español will become available in high definition.

 Other services

 Starz Encore On Demand

 Starz Encore operates a subscription video-on-demand television service called Starz Encore On Demand, which is available at no additional charge to new and existing Starz Encore subscribers.
-Encore On Demand offers program content available in standard or high definition, consisting of theatrically released feature films and original programs, to most cable and satellite providers.
+Starz Encore On Demand offers program content available in standard or high definition, consisting of theatrically released feature films and original programs, to most cable and satellite providers.
 The service's rotating program selection incorporates select new titles that are added each Friday, alongside existing program titles held over from the previous one to two weeks.